joergkrause/svogv/README.md

 ## Quick Start

-To have a running sample in seconds to the following:
+To have a running sample in seconds do the following:

 1. Clone the repository from Github
 2. Assure you have **node** running and **npm** and Typescript (**tsc**) is in the path